geotools/geotools/tutorials/README.md

 * [Quickstart](https://docs.geotools.org/latest/userguide/tutorial/quickstart/index.html)

-# Source code
+## Source code

-The implementations provided here are spliced into the tutorial documentation using sphinx by making use of "markers" placed into the files such as shown below.
+The implementations provided here are spliced into the documentation by making use of "markers" placed into the files such as shown below.

 ```java